Why Alpina Watches Deserve More Love

 In 1938 Alpina revolutionized the sports watch.
 Every one had to meet the following criteria

 Alpina continued to focus on sporty watches with clean lines and design.
 Self-winding watches joined the ranks in the 50s.

 - Still under the radar

 What do you think of Alpina?
-Are there any other brands you think are undervalued?
 Please let me know in the comments below.